rahulworld/comptitive-programing-bundle/README.md

 # comptitive-programing-bundle
-A Total Bundle of Comptitive coding preparation and materail for newbie in Comptitive Programming and skills and how to work on spoj, codeforces, topcoder and many comptitive coding plateform.
+A Total Bundle of Comptitive coding preparation and material for newbie in Comptitive Programming and algorithm based skills and how to work on spoj, codeforces, topcoder and many comptitive coding plateform.

 #pdf
 Getting started in sport of programing.